Outcome-guided Bayesian Clustering for Disease Subtype Discovery Using High-dimensional Transcriptomic Data: Method

 We infer the subtype for each subject $i$ from the posterior samples of $Z_i$.
 A probabilistic assignment of sample $i$ to cluster $k$ can be calculated as

 In our paper, we used the maximum a posteriori (MAP) estimation to decide the cluster assignment for sample $i$ (i.e., $\arg \max_k l_i^{(k)} $).
-In our simulations and real data applications, we did not encounter any label switching problem (See trace plots in Figure S3-S6).
-This is probably because the clinical guidance help stabilize the clustering results and gene selections.
-In other scenarios, if there exists a label switching problem, we would recommend methods by \cite{robert2007bayesian} and \cite{stephens2000dealing} to tackle the label switching issue.
+To solve potential label switching problems, we adopted pivotal reordering algorithm by Marin et al. \citep{marin2005bayesian, marin2007bayesian}.